Quick answers to your FAQs about the 2017 Nonprofit Technology Conference.

 Where do I pick up my badge?

-You can pick up your badge at the Customer Service Desk during Registration hours.
+You can pick up your badge at the Registration Desk during Registration hours.

 Do I have to sign up for the sessions?